nordic-institute/X-Road/doc/Manuals/ig-csha_x-road_6_ha_installation_guide.md

 ### 1.1 High Availability for X-Road Central Server

-The High Availability (HA) solution for the X-Road central server relies on a shared, optionally highly available database.
-This enables every node to work as a standalone central server which receives configuration updates from all other nodes.
+The High Availability (HA) solution for the X-Road Central Server relies on a shared, optionally highly available database.
+This enables every node to work as a standalone Central Server which receives configuration updates from all other nodes.
 Security servers can download identical configuration from any of the public addresses published in a configuration anchor file.

-Every central server node has its own:
+Every Central Server node has its own:
 - node specific keys to sign configuration;
 - node specific public address which is distributed to the configuration clients in configuration anchor files;
-- optionally, a management security server.
+- optionally, a management Security Server.

 In addition, a highly-available PostgreSQL compatible database is required for storing the shared configuration.
 Setting up the database is out of the scope of this document.

-The minimum X-Road central server version is 6.23.
+The minimum X-Road Central Server version is 6.23.

 ### 1.2 Target Audience

-The intended audience of this installation guide are X-Road central server administrators responsible for installing and configuring the X-Road central server software.
+The intended audience of this installation guide are X-Road Central Server administrators responsible for installing and configuring the X-Road Central Server software.

 The document is intended for readers with a good knowledge of Linux server management, computer networks, and the X-Road functioning principles.